lemlac/mulem/docs/reference.md

 #### Mutable / Reference parameters

 Function parameters can be declared like variables.
-Likewise, you can modify their mutability and referenceness the same way.
+Likewise, you can modify their mutability and reference-ness the same way.

 ```
 increment(x: ref mu int) =